Systems that saturate the Margolus-Levitin quantum speed limit: Systems saturating the Margolus--Levitin quantum speed limit

 \section{Systems saturating the Margolus--Levitin quantum speed limit}

-In this section, we provide a complete characterization of all systems that saturate the Margolus--Levitin quantum speed limit.
-Reference~\cite{HoSo2023a} includes a full characterization of the systems in \emph{pure} states that attain the Margolus--Levitin bound.
+In this section, we derive necessary and sufficient conditions on a system's state guaranteeing saturation of the Margolus--Levitin quantum speed limit.
+Reference~\cite{HoSo2023a} provides a complete characterization of the \emph{pure} states for which the system attains the bound.
 We begin by recalling that result.